Josephine Uwineza: Rwanda Brewery

-Josephine's brewery, planned to open in 2018, will feature a staff composed entirely of women from areas surrounding Kigali.
+Uwineza's brewery, planned to open in 2018, will feature a staff composed entirely of women from areas surrounding Kigali.
 The brewery will make use of ingredients that are sourced mostly from Rwanda.
 The main ingredients for the majority of the brews that will be produced include banana and sorghum which are popular ingredients to use within African brews.
-Josephine hopes that the implementation of Rwanda's first microbrewery will be a positive step for the country as a whole since Rwanda enjoys the consumption of beer and being able to have a locally produced microbrew will be a source of unifying strength for the nation.
+Uwineza hopes that the implementation of Rwanda's first microbrewery will be a positive step for the country as a whole since Rwanda enjoys the consumption of beer and being able to have a locally produced microbrew will be a source of unifying strength for the nation.